StevenBlack/vocab/readme.md

 music, forte means "play this loudly!"
 It's pronounced FOUR-TAY since the word comes from the Italian.
 However, the usual meaning of forte is "strong point" as in, "Bad decisions are his forte" or "Cooking Cajun food is my forte."
 But if you want to sound smart, be sure to say the word correctly.
-It's pronounced fort with no vowel sound on the end.

 ### fortuitous
 Depending on luck or chance; accidental.
 Fortuitous circumstances may help you to win some money, but they can also cause you to lose a bet.
 Don't use the word to convey only good luck—it describes things that are up to chance, good or bad.
-The correct pronunciation is FOR-TOO-JT-US.

 ### founder